jliocsar/mein-notebook/readme.md

 notiz auth
 ```

+Make sure you input your MongoDB connection URI with your username & password authentication!

 > **Note**
-> This will also create a migration in your database, adding all necessary tables and such for Notiz to run.
-`
+>
+> Your URI will be stored in a encrypted file in the `~/.notiz` directory, it'll use your `NOTIZ_SECRET` env. variable as a secret for the encryption.

 ## Development